sylvainemery/sylvainemery.github.io/_posts/2014-11-24-Transfer-files-from-an-FTP-server-to-S3.md

 - The old cache server could only be accessed via FTP.
 - We needed to be able to mirror the source to the destination.
 Because our staff and apps would continue to use the old cache server while we would be ramping up on S3, we didn't want to retransfer all the files every day.
 - Some of our directories contained several hundreds of thousands files.
-We needed a tool that can list these directories without crashing.
+We needed a tool that could list these directories without crashing.
 - We had approximately 90 GB in 3,3 million files to transfer.
 Taking days to transfer everything was not an option.